My shopping cart

-Students take to the skies and explore the thrills of life at 30,000 feet with dynamic, hands-on flight-based activities.
-They pilot hot air balloons, parachutes, gliders, planes, helicopters and rockets, all while examining abstract physics concepts such as energy conservation, buoyancy and the four forces of flight.
+Take to the skies and explore the thrills of life at 30,000 feet with dynamic, hands-on, flight-based activities.
+Students pilot hot air balloons, parachutes, gliders, planes, helicopters and rockets, all while examining abstract physics concepts such as energy conservation, buoyancy and the four forces of flight.

 Students: Up to 30